kiako-dev/Lua-Nomic/THESIS.md

 quota = 500000

-function over_quota()
-  debug.sethook()
-  error('Exceeded quota: ' .. tostring(quota) .. '.')
+-- Use with `debug.sethook()`.
+Cleans up the hook and throws an error. function over_quota() debug.sethook() error('Exceeded quota: ' .. tostring(quota) .. '.')
 end

-function accept(message, author)
-  local fn = load(message, nil, 't', readonly(Sandbox))
+-- The main entry point.
+Accepts a message and an author, and executes it in the sandbox. function accept(message, author) local fn = load(message, nil, 't', readonly(Sandbox)) if not fn then
-  if not fn then print('The message could not be compiled.') return end _G.author = author
+    print('The message could not be compiled.')
+    return
+  end
+  _G.author = author
   Sandbox.author = author
   debug.sethook(over_quota, '', quota)